n8n-io/n8n-docs/docs/doc2/e-mail.md

 ### If you want to import documents from a specific email folder, here are the steps you need to take:

-Your email folder could look like this
+Your email folder could look like this.

 ![](/_images/doc2/AllImportOptions_Email_Folder.png)

-Go to settings on top bar and choose Import in the selection
+Go to settings on top bar and choose Import in the selection.

 ![](/_images/doc2/AllImportOptions_Email_1.png)

-As you can see there is no email account for the import set up yet
+As you can see there is no email account for the import set up yet.

 ![](/_images/doc2/AllImportOptions_Email_2.png)